Hope 103.2

 Hope 103.2 is a Christian Radio station in Sydney, Australia, transmitting on the FM dial at 103.2 MHz.
 Founded as 2CBA by the Rev. Vernon Turner, it commenced broadcasting on 5 March 1979 as one of the first community radio stations and cemented itself as Australia's first Christian FM radio station.
 Its mission is "To impact people with experiences of God’s love so that they may become more like Christ and the world more like the Kingdom".

 The station provides a mixed format of Christian, easy listening and hot adult contemporary music.
 Station programming also features competitions, listener interaction, as well as short and extended Christian devotionals.

 Sister station Inspire Digital (now known as Inspire by Hope 103.2) was the first Australian community radio station launched on DAB+ in 2010.

-The radio station relocated from Five Dock to its current studios in Seven Hills (the former home of WSFM) and was renamed FM103.2 in 2002, with the tag-line "The Heart of Sydney".
+The radio station relocated from 420 Lyons Road in Five Dock to its current studios in Seven Hills (the former home of WSFM) and was renamed FM103.2 in 2002, with the tag-line "The Heart of Sydney".
 The station was renamed Heart 103.2 in December 2007, but this was challenged legally by Macquarie Regional Radioworks who held a generic right to the name "Heart".
 It was decided to use "Sydney's 1032" as the interim on-air identifier for 2008.

 On Monday, 15 December 2008 at midnight the station was renamed "Hope 103.2".
 Listeners offered their suggestions for a new name for the station, and "Hope" was judged the best and most popular.